St. Peter’s Basilica in Vatican City

 They created a radical new style of Italian art, replacing Byzantine stylization with naturalism.
 The seeds of the High Renaissance in Assisi would blossom decades later in Florence.

 Here’s my complete guide to visiting the Basilica of St. Francis in Assisi.
+Click here for a 3 hour walking tour of the town of Assisi and the basilica.

 mosaic of Theodora

-11. Basilica of San Vitale, Padua
+11. Basilica of San Vitale, Ravenna

 Finished in 547 and almost 1500 years old, the Basilica of San Vitale is Ravenna’s masterpiece.
 It boasts dazzling Byzantine mosaics in the presbytery and choir, meant to evoke a heavenly realm.